-A Guide to Amazon PPC Keyword Match Type: Broad, Phrase, or Exact
+A Guide to Amazon PPC Keyword Ad Groups & Match Type

-Although broad, phrase, and exact match keyword types are only available for manual campaigns, all Sponsored Products campaigns using automatic targeting now come with enhanced keyword targeting options.
+Although the broad, phrase and exact match keyword types are only available for manual campaigns.
+All Sponsored Products campaigns using automatic targeting now have enhanced keyword targeting options.
 They are as follows:

 - Close-match: Your ads will be matched closely to the search term.